 If you do decide to get around the city using just public transport and walking, then it’s still worth bearing in mind that the cheap prices that apply on the buses and subway do not apply on the airport express rail link – depending on whereabouts in the city you are staying, and the size of your group, it might still be worth just taking a taxi for this particular trip.
 Remember that the airport rail link in Beijing is nothing special – it’s not a superfast maglev like Shanghai, nor is it particularly well connected with the rest of the city.

 Getting out of Beijing / Car + driver

-For any kind of travel beyond the city of Beijing, then a hire car or at the very least a car with driver might start to look like a reasonable idea.
-There is still no need for this if you just want to visit popular tourist sites.
-In particular, if you just want to go to the most accessible parts of the Great Wall of China, you can do this by tour bus.
+For any kind of travel beyond the city of Beijing, then a hire car or at the very least a car with driver (or simply agreeing a day rate with a local taxi driver might start to look like a reasonable idea).
+There is still no need for this if you just want to visit popular tourist sites, and in particular if you just want to go to the most accessible parts of the great Wall of China.

 Visiting the Great Wall of China from Beijing